Super Bowl XXXIV: After the game

 After the game, many sports writers commented on Warner's rise from an unknown backup to a Super Bowl MVP, but Warner himself wasn't impressed by it.
 "How can you be in awe of something that you expect yourself to do?"
 Warner pointed out.
 "People think this season is the first time I touched a football; they don't realize I've been doing this for years – just not on this level, because I never got the chance.
 Sure, I had my tough times, but you don't sit there and say, 'Wow, I was stocking groceries five years ago, and look at me now.'
 You don't think about it, and when you do achieve something, you know luck has nothing to do with it."

-However, he later told The New York Times "I guess it is sort of a storybook ending.
+However, he later told The New York Times, "I guess it is sort of a storybook ending.
 When you think about where I was and where I am now, it seems pretty incredible."

+The game, via archived footage from the broadcast, is also featured in the ending of Warner's 2021 biopic American Underdog, which stars Zachary Levi as Warner and Dennis Quaid as Vermeil.

 Box score

 Statistical overview

 Bruce caught 6 passes for 162 yards (3rd highest) and a touchdown, an average of 27 yards per catch.
 Holt had 7 receptions for 109 yards (the most ever by a rookie in a Super Bowl) and a touchdown.
-Bruce and Holt became the fourth pair of teammates to each have over 100 yards receiving in a Super Bowl, joining the Steelers' John Stallworth and Lynn Swann in Super Bowl XIII, the Bengals' Cris Collinsworth and Dan Ross in Super Bowl XVI, and the Redskins' Gary Clark and Art Monk in Super Bowl XXVI.
+Bruce and Holt became the fifth pair of teammates to each have over 100 yards receiving in a Super Bowl, joining the Steelers' John Stallworth and Lynn Swann in Super Bowl XIII, the Bengals' Cris Collinsworth and Dan Ross in Super Bowl XVI, the 49ers' Jerry Rice and Roger Craig in Super Bowl XXIII, and the Redskins' Gary Clark and Art Monk in Super Bowl XXVI.

-Rams starting running back Marshall Faulk was held to just 17 rushing yards, but gained 90 receiving yards on 5 receptions.
+Rams starting running back Marshall Faulk was held to just 17 rushing yards but gained 90 receiving yards on 5 receptions.
 McNair set a Super Bowl record for rushing yards by a quarterback, recording 64 yards on 8 carries.
 He also completed 22 out of 36 passes for 214 yards.
 George finished the game with 95 rushing yards, 35 receiving yards, and 2 touchdowns.
-Harris was the top receiver for Tennessee with 7 catches for 64 yards.
-Mason returned 5 kickoffs for 122 yards, and caught 2 passes for 18 yards.
+Harris was the top receiver for the Titans with 7 catches for 64 yards.
+Mason returned 5 kickoffs for 122 yards and caught 2 passes for 18 yards.